huan/mailbox/README.md

 })
 ```

-If there's a new customer come in, and he/she want coffee, we can get a cup then fill coffee to the cup then delive a cup of coffee to our customer.
-Everything is fine as far as we know.
+If there's a new customer come in, and he/she want coffee, we can get a cup then fill coffee to the cup then deliver a cup of coffee to our customer.
+Everything is fine so far so good.

-However, two customer come in, and they talk to us at the same time and each customer want a cup of coffee.
+However, when there are two customer coming in together, and they talk to us at the same time and each customer want a cup of coffee.
 After we received the first request(event/message), we are starting to get cup and can not listen to another request anymore, which will result an event (the second one) lost (a Dead Letter).

 ## The Solution

 An actor should read the messages to process from its mailbox.
 A mailbox is an event proxy that holds messages and deals with the backpressure.
-When the actor can continue processing the next event, it receives the next event from the mailbox.
+When the actor have finished processing the current event, it will receive(pull) the next event from the mailbox.

 [Mailbox](https://www.npmjs.com/package/mailbox) for rescue.